offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 '----------------------------------------------------------'
 ```

-Nodes, pods, and other important kinds are discussed further on this document.
+Nodes, pods, and other important kinds are discussed further on in this document.

 ```{seealso}
 Kinds_TOPIC (Discussion of common kinds)